Garlicky, lemony, fall-apart lamb, served in tacos with Greek salad.

 • 1 small cucumber, grated and excess juice squeezed out

-• 1 tbsp fresh dill, finely chopped
+• 1 tbsp finely chopped fresh dill

-• 1 tbsp fresh mint, finely chopped
+• 1 tbsp finely chopped fresh mint

-• 1 cup plain Greek yoghurt
+• 1 cup (250 g) plain Greek yoghurt

 • 1 tbsp lemon juice

-• 1/2 tsp garlic, freshly minced
+• ½ tsp freshly minced garlic

-• 1/2 tsp salt
+• ½ tsp sea salt flakes

-• 24 small flatbreads or tortillas
+• 24 small tortillas or flatbreads (homemade or store-bought)

 • Lemon wedges